starkcoffee/progchallenge/seat-reservations/README.md

 ###Here's how you are going to do it

+Fork this repository, then clone it to your local machine.
+Don't forget to commit small chunks of progress.

 It's a ruby app, so we've provided you with a ruby script that handles the commandline input and output.
 Clone this repository and run:

 	> ./reserve.rb